Nanny McPhee: Box office

-The film did well at the box office, earning $122,489,822 — $47,144,110 in the United States and $75,345,712 elsewhere.
-It premiered in the United States on 27 January 2006 with an opening weekend total of $14,503,650 in 1,995 theatres (an average of $7,270 per theatre) ranking at No. 2 (behind the Martin Lawrence film Big Momma's House 2).
+The film was grossing $122,489,822 — $47,144,110 in the United States and Canada and $75,345,712 elsewhere.
+It opened in the United Kingdom on 21 October 2005 and finished at number two at the box office with an opening weekend gross of £2.6 million ($4.5 million) from 427 screens.
+It opened in the United States and Canada on 27 January 2006 with an opening weekend total of $14,503,650 from 1,995 theatres (an average of $7,270 per theatre) also ranking at number two at the box office, behind the Martin Lawrence film Big Momma's House 2.

 Sequel

 Emma Thompson revealed on Friday Night with Jonathan Ross that two more films were planned.
 The second film, Nanny McPhee and the Big Bang (also called Nanny McPhee Returns), was released in March 2010.
 It co-stars Rhys Ifans, Maggie Smith, Ralph Fiennes and Maggie Gyllenhaal.
 The character of Aggie Brown returns as the now elderly Mrs Docherty.
 In it, Nanny McPhee takes charge of the children of a woman whose husband has gone to war.

-A third film was planned to be set in modern-day Britain but, despite taking $93 million at the box-office, the sequel did not reach studio expectations and plans were cancelled for future films.
-In August 2018, on The Chris Evans Breakfast Show on BBC Radio 2, Thompson confirmed that she had written a third instalment, but that the studio thought it was too expensive to make, given the worse-than-expected performance of the second film.
+A third film was planned to be set in modern-day Britain but, despite taking $93,000,000 at the box-office, the sequel did not reach studio expectations and plans were cancelled for the planned third film.
+In August 2018, on The Chris Evans Breakfast Show on BBC Radio 2, Thompson confirmed that she had written a script for a third film, but that the studio thought it was too expensive to make, given the worse-than-expected performance of the sequel.

 Stage musical

 It was announced on 12 April 2018 that the film would be adapted into a stage musical, with The New Yorker reporting in November 2022 that it was scheduled to open in the West End in 2023.
+On 27 August 2026, it was announced that the musical will open in summer 2027 at a theatre to be announced.